How to Apply

 - Review possible risks of proposed surgical procedure while obtaining surgical consents (including blood consent and optional tissue research).

 - Provide pre-operative history and physical assessment of patients in the clinics on an as needed basis when time permits.
 Specifically this might include any or all of the following:- As part of the pre-operative team, the PA will: Interview patients to obtain a detailed patient history.

 - - Perform physical examination and present pertinent data to medical staff.

 - Provide prescriptions and instructions for medications/medical supplies necessary for the pre-operative period.

 - Refer the patient to various internal and external settings to complete pre-operative testing and risk assessment.
-This will include direct communication with the on-site triage nursing, ancillary services and/or in-house Anesthesia team.
+This may include direct communication with ancillary services and/or in-house Anesthesia team.

 - Incorporate social work and research resources to benefit patient satisfaction and education.

 - Provide appropriate treatment for certain lid anomalies in the clinic

 - Advise patients concerning diet, hygiene, normal growth and development and methods for prevention of disease.